fossasia/eventyay-tickets/doc/developer/setup.rst

     tox -e dev manage.py compilemessages

-pretalx by default supports events in English, or German, or both.
+pretalx by default supports events in English, German, or French, or all three.
 To translate pretalx to a new language, add the language code and natural name to the ``LANGUAGES`` variable in the ``settings.py``.
 Depending on the completeness of your changes, and your commitment to maintain them in the future, we can talk about merging them into core.

 Working with the documentation